stevencombs/retrocombs.github.io/_posts/2020/2020-01-20-arduino-on-chromeos.md

 If you have a Chrome OS device with an older USB 3.0 or USB 2.0, plug the Arduino to the port.
 The Arduino's power light will turn on.

 So far so good!

+> As noted by reader, [Nathan Morse](https://disqus.com/by/disqus_WcwrX4qGCo/), "Let the record show that you must connect the Arduino[-esque] device to the USB before trying to change the Linux USB setting in Chrome OS.
+Totally works, now!
+You are a hero, [@Steven Combs](https://disqus.com/by/stevencombsphd/)!" - Well thanks so much Nathan for the shout-out and the solution to a longstanding Arduino clone connection problem.
+This solutions is reported as working on Chrome OS v81.

 ## Give Linux access to the USB device